 Eliot has distinguished himself in Congress as an unwavering champion of civil and equal rights and social justice.

-- Working for criminal justice reform, fighting for meaningful reforms to address the needs of individuals and communities that suffer under the current system.
+- He has long worked for criminal justice reform, fighting for meaningful reforms to address the needs of individuals and communities that suffer under the current system.

 - He authored a Constitutional Amendment to make the VOTING RIGHTS ACT part of the Constitution and sponsored H.R.
 1, the FOR THE PEOPLE ACT, which includes protecting and expanding the right to vote.

 - Sponsored legislation to create a Commission to investigate and report on hate crimes and is working to pass the NO HATE Act to improve hate crime reporting, create hate crime hotlines and assist hate crime victims seek justice.

 - Eliot has sponsored Congressional Resolutions denouncing white supremacists

 - Co-sponsor of the COMMISSION TO STUDY AND DEVELOP REPARATION PROPOSALS FOR AFRICAN-AMERICANS ACT.